MSK

 Objectives

-- Develop practical skills to recognise normal and pathological musculoskeletal sono-anatomy of the upper and lower limb including bone, joints, tendon, ligament, common nerves, bursae and muscle recognition.
+- Perform structured MSK ultrasound assessments – Develop hands-on scanning skills to identify both normal and pathological sono-anatomy of the upper and lower limb.

-- Explore positioning techniques for static and dynamic assessment of the upper and lower limb related to ultrasound.
+- Develop positioning techniques – Perform static and dynamic assessments of the upper and lower limb.

 Prerequisites